shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 Or we'll try, at least.

-[OCR with 'PaddleOCR'](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik#offline=true&sandboxMode=true) (PaddleOCR uses image models trained using CNNs)
++ Notebook: [OCR with 'PaddleOCR'](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik#offline=true&sandboxMode=true) (PaddleOCR uses image models trained using CNNs)

-[Image/text to structured data with Mistral-7b](https://colab.research.google.com/drive/1M4YNmCEKxFZzwJRugGBDC_Q5ZoPWNAow#scrollTo=KcgPRn-cR9nu#offline=true&sandboxMode=true).
++ Notebook: [Image/text to structured data with Mistral-7b](https://colab.research.google.com/drive/1M4YNmCEKxFZzwJRugGBDC_Q5ZoPWNAow#scrollTo=KcgPRn-cR9nu#offline=true&sandboxMode=true).
 This one was built imagining the task of extracting structured text from resumes.
 We'll modify it to work with our particular use-case.

+As an aside, an interesting thing you can do with structured data, once you have it, is project it into a knowledge graph embedding space.
+[Here's a case study where we used GPT3 to do that to generate 'hot tips' for the antiquities trade](https://open-research-europe.ec.europa.eu/articles/3-100).

 ---